iotaledger/starfish/README.md

 **Committee size**: up to 512 validators.
 To support larger committees, increase `MAX_COMMITTEE_SIZE`.

-## Byzantine Strategies

-The testbed implements several Byzantine behaviors to evaluate consensus robustness.
-These strategies target uncertified DAG protocols; certified DAGs (Sailfish++) are not affected.
-The number of Byzantine nodes can be set using `--num-byzantine-nodes` and has to be less than 1/3 of the total number of validators.
-The Byzantine strategies include:

-- `timeout-leader`: Byzantine validators time out when elected as leader to slow down consensus
-- `leader-withholding`: Byzantine leaders withhold block proposals and send them to only a few other validators to delay the commit rule
-- `chain-bomb`: Attackers attempt to disrupt the network by flooding some validators with their generated chains of blocks
-- `equivocating-two-chains`: Byzantine validators create two equivocating blocks and disseminate them to half of the network
-- `equivocating-chains`: Malicious validators create equivocating blocks and disseminate them to the respective validators
-- `equivocating-chains-bomb`: Byzantine validators create chains of equivocating blocks and send them just before the respective validator is elected as a leader (recommend 1 Byzantine validator as they are not coordinated)
-- `random-drop`: Byzantine validators randomly drop outgoing messages with probability `1/n` where `n` is the committee size

 ## Implementation Details

 The framework is implemented in Rust, building upon the